-Electronic supplementary information (ESI) available.
-Crystallographic data is available through the CCDC, deposit numbers: 2372409-2372413.
-For ESI see DOI: XXXXXX.
-A data repository containing computational output files and spectroscopic data in their raw (NMR) and processed forms (IR, mass spectrometry, CHN) can be found via the following DOI: http://doi.org/10.17639/nott.7443
+Electronic Supplementary Information (ESI) available: full experimental details for the synthesis, characterization, crystallographic data, and CIF files.
+The CCDC (2372409-2372413) contains the supplementary crystallographic data for this paper.
+A data repository containing computational output files and spectroscopic data in their raw (NMR) and processed forms (IR, mass spectrometry, CHN) can be found via the following DOI: http://doi.org/10.17639/nott.7443.